 The obscure, 3.3 hectare Bordeaux vineyard of Chateau Le Chatelet is a classified St. Emilion Grand Cru estate.
 The vineyard has been owned by the Becot family since 1942 when Pierre Becot purchased the chateau from the Quantin family.

 Chateau Le Chatelet is owned by the Berjal family, who are related to the Becot family.
 The estate is currently managed by Alain and Julien Berjal.

-The property is located close to the the top of the Saint Emilion plateau, and not to far from Chateau Canon, Chateau Clos Fourtet and Chateau Beau-Sejour Becot.
-The Berjal family also own the value priced, Chateau la Tour de Segur, which is located in the commune of Lussac St. Emilion.
+The property is located close to the top of the Saint Emilion plateau, and not too far from Chateau Canon, Chateau Clos Fourtet, and Chateau Beau-Sejour Becot.
+The Berjal family also owns the value-priced, Chateau la Tour de Segur, which is located in the commune of Lussac St. Emilion.